 The route rules and the other rules used to send calls to QME should never change the called party number.
 This way QME will be able to tell which calls are coming back from the operators or other queues.

 Another route pattern must be defined to match the Camp-On prefix.
-Ensure that it allows to reach the configured prefix followed by all the digits of the internal extensions.
+Ensure that it allows to reach the configured prefix followed by other possible digits (digits used by our application to identify the parked call)

 TAPI devices association